-Protesting that he was too tired to play, Booth had told the Agents that he didn't want to play, but Harris insisted that a good host would make sure that everyone was having a good time.
+Protesting that he was too tired to play, Booth had told the Agents that he wasn't going to play, but Harris insisted that a good host would make sure that everyone was having a good time.
 A little insulted about the implication that he wasn't a good host, Booth agreed to play.

 The game had gone as predicted.
 Booth was good, but he couldn't win the game by himself and although Wendell was a fairly decent athlete, hockey was his sport, not football.
-Booth had handled the ball most of the time for the Squints and towards the end of the game, Booth was running with the ball when Agent Brown, getting a little carried away, forgot the rules of flag football and tackled Booth instead of grabbing for his towel.
-Booth, not expecting to be tackled, found himself falling down with Brown holding onto his waist.
-Going down, Booth, held onto the ball, landed on his side with his right arm under the ball and his weight and Brown's weight putting too much pressure on his right arm.
+Booth had handled the ball most of the time for the Squints and towards the end of the game, he was running with the ball when Agent Brown, getting a little carried away, forgot the rules of flag football and tackled Booth instead of grabbing for his towel.
+Not expecting to be tackled, Booth found himself falling down with Brown holding onto his waist.
+Unable to stop what was happening, Booth held onto the ball, landed on his side with his right arm under the ball and his weight and Brown's weight putting too much pressure on his right arm.

-Pleased that he'd stopped Booth, Brown stood up, leaned over to help Booth stand up and grew pale when he saw Booth's arm.
-Booth reaching up realized that there was something wrong with his arm.
+Pleased that he'd stopped Booth, Brown stood up, leaned over to help his boss stand up and grew pale when he saw Booth's arm.
+Feeling sick, Booth tried to reach for Brown's hand and realized that there was something wrong with his arm.
 Pain radiating from his elbow to his wrist, he swallowed and sat up, wary that the pain was intensifying.
-Wary, Booth looked closer at his arm and realized that it looked odd . . . too odd.
+Wary, he looked closer at his arm and realized that it looked odd . . . too odd.

-Brennan walking over quickly to where Booth was sitting on the ground, knelt down next to him, put her right hand under his right arm and looked at it.
-Frowning, she looked at Booth and informed him, "We need to go to the emergency room, Booth."
+Brennan walked over quickly to where Booth was sitting on the ground, knelt down next to him, put her right hand under his right arm and looked at it.
+She looked at Booth and informed him, "We need to go to the emergency room, Booth."

-Booth gingerly got up from the ground, held his right arm against his chest with his left hand and followed Brennan around the side of the house to the car.
+Booth gingerly got up from the ground, held his right arm against his chest with his left hand and followed Brennan around the side of the house to his truck.
 It was decided to leave Christine at home and Cam would stay to look after her while everyone else cleaned up the back yard and went home.

 Booth had been in the emergency room for about four hours when he had finally been released.
 He had suffered a fractured ulna and his right lower arm had been put into a cast.
 He had really hated to hear that he needed a cast because the last time he'd had to wear one, the itching had driven him to distraction.
 Of course, his putting things into his cast to scratch his skin had driven Brennan to distraction.

 Because Booth was in pain, Brennan had stopped at the pharmacist to fill a prescription for pain medicine.
-Booth, not wanting to sit in the store, stayed in the truck and stared at the passing traffic until Brennan came back.
-Feeling dull, Booth hadn't really noticed Brennan was in the truck again until she tapped his left shoulder, handed him a pill and then a bottle of water.
-Looking at the pill, Booth had stared at it until Brennan told him that it worked better in his body than in his hand.
+Uncomfortable, Booth knew he didn't want to go into the pharmacy, so he stayed in the truck and stared at the passing traffic until Brennan came back.
+Feeling dull from the pain, he hadn't really noticed Brennan was in the truck again until she tapped his left shoulder, handed him a pill and then a bottle of water.
+Looking at the pill, he stared at it until Brennan told him that it worked better in his body than in his hand.
 Putting the pill in his mouth, he chased it down with a swig of water.
 Holding the water bottle in his hand, Booth continued to look at the passing traffic as Brennan started up the truck and drove them home.

-Arriving home, Brennan had parked the truck in the driveway and then walked around the truck to open the door for Booth, so he could get out of the truck.
+Arriving home, Brennan parked the truck in the driveway, left the vehicle and walked around it to open the door for Booth, so he could get out of the truck.
 Opening the door, she leaned into the truck and frowned at her partner.
 "Booth we're home.
 You can get out of the truck now."